retypeapp/retype/guides/integrations.md

 ## Google Analytics

 Retype can be set up with Google Analytics just by adding your google analytics ID to the project settings.

-!!!
-Google analytics support and resources are only and only enabled if an ID value is assigned to its configuration setting (see below).
+Google analytics support and resources are only and only generated if an ID value is set in Retype project settings.
-!!!

 ### Available configuration settings